 Setting unsafe metadata

-Unsafe metadata can be set and modified through the Public API and the Admin API:
+Unsafe metadata can be created and modified through both the Public API and Admin API:

 • Public API: